Unit 3: Love Makes a Family

 In this unit students learn that families come in all different shapes and sizes, and that no matter what a family looks like, all families love and care for one another, by reading fiction books on various types of families.

 The goal of this unit is to help students understand that families come in all different shapes and sizes, and that no matter what a family looks like, all families love and care for one another.
 The world we live in is increasingly diverse, especially within family structures.
-As students are building their own identities, it is important for students to see windows into their own lives so that they can develop healthy identities while also seeing windows into other lives so that they can embrace differences.
+As students are building their own identities, it is important for students to see mirrors into their own lives so that they can develop healthy identities while also seeing windows into other lives so that they can embrace differences.
 Over the course of the unit, students will read stories that highlight a wide range of families and experiences, some of which may not be present in your school community.
 Ensuring that students see a wide range of families and experiences is crucial for helping students make sense of the world around them.

 In reading, this unit builds on work done in previous units.
 Students continue to ask and answer questions about key details in the text, particularly about character and central message.
 Students will analyze character feelings, focusing on more nuanced feelings and explaining why the character feels that way.
 Many of the vocabulary words in this unit do not come directly from the text, rather they are precise feeling words students can use to understand the nuanced differences in character feelings.
 Students will also analyze character relationships and notice how relationships impact a character's feelings and actions.
 Finally, building on work done in previous units, students will continue to think about the central message of the text and how the central message builds a deeper understanding of family.